 Measured Building Surveys

-It’s been a busy month for our measured building teams, with surveys completed of a major distribution warehouse in Corby, an empty office block in Birmingham Business Park, shops and offices in Grainger Street, Newcastle, a Grade II listed building in Gateshead, and two primary schools in Northumberland.
+It’s been a busy month for our measured building surveyors, with surveys completed of a major distribution warehouse in Corby, an empty office block in Birmingham Business Park, shops and offices in Grainger Street, Newcastle, a Grade II listed building in Gateshead, and two primary schools in Northumberland.

 Each survey presented its own particular challenges (usually no lights!), with the Grade II building being particularly derelict to the extent that there were no floors present on much of the ground floor.